Workday vs SuccessFactors vs Oracle

 After more than a decade of HR analytics integration architecture experience where the solution is directly integrating data from these systems into analytics and reporting solutions, we have a lot of experience to share.

 Below I'll share our experience with highlights from each system and how they align with creating a people analytics warehouse.
-Some are better than others from a data perspective and there's certainly some vendors that are yet to understand that access to data is already a core component to purchasing any new technology.
+Some are better than others from a data perspective and there's certainly some vendors that are yet to understand that access to data is already a core requirement of buyers looking at any new technology.

-If you would like to make use of any of our integrations in a stand alone capacity, we now offer a data warehouse only product where you utilize just our data pipeline and modelling engine to extract and transform data into a data warehouse hosted by One Model or your own data warehouse.
+If you would like to make use of any of our integrations in a stand-alone capacity, we now offer a data warehouse only product where you utilize just our data pipeline and modelling engine to extract and transform data into a data warehouse hosted by One Model or your own data warehouse.
 We'll be releasing some more public details soon but you are a company that likes to roll your own analytics, visualizations, and just need some help with the data side of the house, we can certainly help.
 Contact Us

 - One Model rating - 2.5/5

 - Method - API for standard objects, built-in reporting for custom objects (via reporting-as-a-service, or "RaaS")